| Last Updated December 20, 2022

 According to the Occupational Outlook Handbook, the number of jobs for commercial divers in the U.S. is expected to rise by 15 percent between 2021 and 2031 which is faster than average.* Of course, the employment prospects might be better in some industries and locations than others.

 The industry areas with the highest level of employment were:

 - Local government

 What Are the Best Things About the Work?

 Commercial diving can be exciting and rewarding.
 Workers in this industry tend to be passionate about their careers and enjoy upsides like:

-- Travel—You could have the opportunity to travel to many different locations throughout the span of your career.
+- Travel: You could have the opportunity to travel to many different locations throughout your career.